Roblofresco/squarepicksNEXT/Agent OS/knowledge/pages/informational-pages.md

 ## 2. Page-by-Page Breakdown

-All pages in this category share a very similar structure:
+All pages in this category now share a common background shell:
-- A `useEffect` hook to handle a "twinkling stars" canvas background animation.
+- Wrapped by `InfoPageShell` which provides:
-- A `useEffect` hook to track the mouse position for a radial gradient spotlight effect.
+  - Pointer-tracked warp/glow starfield canvas
-- A standard navigation header with a "Back" button.
+  - Radial spotlight overlay (220px radius)
-- A standard footer.
+  - Optional back button
-- A main content section that renders a Markdown string.
+- The page itself renders Markdown or JSX content inside.

 ### a. `/how-to-play`